 Math skills.
 Knowledge of basic math and computer skills are important, particularly for those who work in manufacturing, in which technology continues to advance.
-Woodworkers need to understand basic geometry to visualize how the wood pieces will fit together to fabricate a three-dimensional object, such as a cabinet or piece of furniture.
+Woodworkers need to understand basic geometry in order to visualize how a three-dimensional wooden object, such as a cabinet or piece of furniture, will fit together.

 Physical stamina.
-The ability to endure long periods of standing and repetitious movements is crucial for woodworkers, who often stand all day performing many of the same functions.
+The ability to endure long periods of standing and repetitive movements is crucial for woodworkers, who often stand all day performing many of the same functions.

 Physical strength.
 Woodworkers must be strong enough to lift bulky and heavy pieces of wood.

 Technical skills.
-Woodworkers must be able to understand and interpret design drawings and technical manuals for a range of products and machines.
+Woodworkers must understand and interpret design drawings and technical manuals for a range of products and machines.

-Median hourly wages for woodworkers are as follows:
+Median annual wages for woodworkers are as follows:

-The median hourly wages for woodworkers in the top industries in which they work are as follows:
+The median annual wages for woodworkers in the top industries in which they work are as follows:

 Employment growth will stem from greater demand for domestic wood products.
 In particular, the continuing need to repair and renovate residential and commercial properties will likely require more woodworkers.

-However, automation and a greater emphasis on computerized numerical controlled machines should limit the employment growth of some woodworkers in the wood product manufacturing industries.
+However, automation and a greater emphasis on computerized numerical controlled machines may limit the employment growth of some woodworkers in the wood product manufacturing industries.